jzanetti/June_NZ/doc/DiffABM.rst

 **********

 The following figures show the outputs from various experiments.
-The model (if a neural network is applied) is trained using a sample dataset from West Virginia, which has a population of 125,000, and the death rate of COVID-19 in May and June 2021.
+The model (if a neural network is applied) is trained using a sample dataset from New Zealand, which has a population of 100,000, and the death rate of COVID-19 in May and June 2021.

 .. tabularcolumns:: |p{5cm}|p{8cm}|p{5cm}|p{5cm}|